zyddnys/manga-image-translator/README_EN.md

 https://touhou.ai/imgtrans/
 Note this may not work sometimes due to stupid google gcp kept restarting my instance.
 In that case you can wait for me to restart the service, which may take up to 24 hrs.
 # Changelogs
+### 2021-05-11
+1. Add youdao translate and set as default translator
 ### 2021-05-06
 1. Text detection model is now based on DBNet with ResNet101 backbone
 2. OCR model is now deeper